robertvargas-irq/project-ascdws/README.md

 ---

-## The core mechanics of the game are centered around surviving and escaping from an unknown forest location filled with enemies, and even worse: the environment.<br>Key elements players will need to be mindful of include:
+## The core mechanics of the game are centered around surviving and escaping from an unknown forest location filled with enemies, and even worse: the environment.<br><br>Key elements players will need to be mindful of include:

 ### One